chironb/ChiCLI/README.md

 - Also supports tab completion!
 - Added support for drive numbers 8 through 15.

+Known Bugs:
+- When copying files, if there’s an error, it borks the whole system
+- File sizes reported are sometimes wonky
+- Running programs from a different drive issue
+- If you set the date and time more than once, it gets screwy
+- Pressing RUN/STOP on the bottom line screws the cursor up
+- When exiting to dos, you need to enter NEW before loading anything

 <pre>
 ---------------------------------------
 ChiCLI - Detailed Help